MONDOVI’

 next arrownext arrow

-Once a battlefield of the House of Savoy, this part of Piedmont has a rich legacy of medieval and Baroque works of art dating to the XVII and XVIII centuries including the massive Shrine of Vicoforte, the largest elliptical dome ever built in bricks.
+Once a battlefield of the House of Savoy, due to the strategic trade and military position, this part of Piedmont preserves a rich legacy of Baroque architecture dating to the XVII and XVIII centuries, mainly connected to the work of local architect Francesco Gallo.

 The origins of Mondovì date back to the Roman Empire, but it truly flourished during the Middle Ages.
 Its strategic position at the intersection of trade routes crossing the mountain between Piedmont and the Mediterranean coast made it a vital settlement for commerce and military endeavors.